SymfonyCasts/symfony5/sfcasts/ep1/flex-recipes.md

 # How Recipes Work

-Now... if you're wondering:

-> Hey!
-Where the heck does this recipe live?

-That's a *great* question!
-The recipe lives... in the *cloud*.
-More specifically, if you look back at https://flex.symfony.com, you can to view the Recipe for any of the packages on this page.
+Where do these Flex recipes lives?
+They live... in the *cloud*.
+More specifically, if you look back at https://flex.symfony.com, you can click to view the Recipe for any of the packages.
 This goes to... interesting: a GitHub repository called `symfony/recipes`.

 Go to the homepage of this repository.
 This is *the* central repository for recipes, organized by the name of the package... and then each package can have different